mangrove-web/mangrove-wp-starter/wp-content/themes/_mangrove-starter/README.md

+<h3>This is a WordPress Starter theme created by Mangrove Web Development.  </h3>

-This is a modified version of https://github.com/320press/wordpress-bootstrap by/for Mangrove Web Development http://mangrove-web.com.
+This theme is a heavily modified version of https://github.com/320press/wordpress-bootstrap by/for Mangrove Web Development http://mangrove-web.com.
 See original Readme below
+It is also based on the http://sierra-library.github.io/ library.

 <h1>WP BOOTSTRAP</h1>